Tuscarora Heroes Monument: Concept and Design

 The monument project was conceived, planned and organized by an all-volunteer committee from the Historical Association of Lewiston, NY, which also raised all the funds.
 The committee was led by Lewiston's 1812 Bicentennial volunteer director, Lee Simonson, who advanced the idea of a tribute to the Tuscaroras in 2009 as one of two major bicentennial projects for the group to undertake, the other being the reenactment of the Battle of Queenston Heights.

 Because the significance of the Tuscarora intervention in the attack was relatively unknown, Simonson wrote the book, "Tuscarora Heroes", detailing the history and circumstances of the British attack and subsequent Tuscarora action.
 The book was published in March 2010 by the Historical Association of Lewiston and was introduced at an April 2010 press conference, along with a small clay model of the proposed monument by artist Susan Geissler.
 Geissler had received widespread acclaim for her sculpture work on Lewiston's Freedom Crossing Monument which had just been unveiled in October 2009.

 While the original sculpture concept design remained relatively unchanged, the platform where the sculptures were to be mounted underwent several major revisions, culminating in the final turtle design with stone pillars supporting a suspended bronze plaque that lists the names of the known Tuscarora Heroes, along with the names of those killed in the attack.
-A colorful interpretive Seaway Trail sign, with an historical timeline and map, is also at the site and provides a detailed history.
+A colorful interpretive Seaway Trail sign, with a historical timeline and map, is also at the site and provides a detailed history.

 Unveiling

 Thousands of spectators viewed the unveiling ceremony on December 19, 2013, the Bicentennial of the Tuscarora action.
-The monument was unveiling during the final "Flames Through Lewiston" event which featured hundreds of volunteer American, British, and native re-enactors.
+The monument was unveiled during the final "Flames Through Lewiston" event which featured hundreds of volunteer American, British, and native re-enactors.
 About a dozen Tuscarorans portrayed the Tuscarora Heroes and Sacarissa Chief Leo Henry played the role of his predecessor, Chief Solomon Longboard, the leader of the Tuscarora Heroes in 1813.

 Local civilians of all ages reenacted the panicked exodus from Lewiston by its residents 200 years earlier.
 Re-enactors, dressed in only pajamas and blankets, ran for their lives down the same street their Lewiston predecessors used to escape the attackers.
 Some civilians were killed on the street by British natives as was the case in the real attack.